ajnyga/mostRead/README.md

 # Most Read Articles block plugin v.
 3.4.0.0
-Plugin for the creation of a “most read articles” section in the OJS3 frontend sidebar.
+An Open Journal Systems plugin for adding a “most read articles” section to the frontend sidebar.

 ## Functionality

+After enabling the plugin activate the Most Read Articles Block from the journal sidebar settings.

-1. Default: adds a block to the sidebar with the title "BLOCK TITLE" followed by the 5 most viewed articles in the last week; for each article are shown title (linking to article page) and fa fa eye icon followed by view count.
+By default the plugin adds a new block to the sidebar displaying the 5 most viewed articles in the last week (7 days).
+For each article are shown title (linking to article page) and fa fa eye icon followed by full text view count.

-2. The title of the block and the number of days to be included in the statistics ("Most read block settings" field) can be modified by Settings.
-Default values for empty settings are "Block title" and "7"
+In the plugin settings the journal manager can add a custom block heading and choose a custom number of days for showing statistics.

 ## System requirements
 - OJS version 3.4